 The Frederick Osborn fellowships for summer research are made possible through a generous donation from Mrs. Frederick Osborn and family in memory of her husband, Frederick Osborn, an Art & Archeology major in class of 1937.
 Frederick Osborn was an active member of the United Nations Committee on the Peaceful Use of Outer Space (COPUOS).
 He was inspired and fascinated by what could be done and learned from space.
 His particular focus was on solar energy.
 The award goes to support students engaged in research "looking up."
-Recent recipients include Abanti Basak, Fikret Ceyhan, and Cissy Chen.
+Recent recipients include Abanti Basak, Fikret Ceyhan, Cissy Chen, Rocco Amorosso.

 Bell Burnell fellowships

 The Bell Burnell fellowships for summer research are made possible through a generous gift from Jocelyn Bell-Burnell, the discoverer of the first pulsar.
 Bell Burnell fellowships are aimed at encouraging women to pursue physics.
-Recent recipients include Aizhan Akhmetzhanov, Sara Anjum, Carlota Corbella-Alcantara, Nina Filippova, Cara Giovanetti, Emily Ho, Paige Kunkle, Rebecca Rousseau, Gemma Zhang.
+Recent recipients include Sara Anjum, Carlota Corbella-Alcantara, Nina Filippova, Cara Giovanetti, Emily Ho, Paige Kunkle, Rebecca Rousseau, Gemma Zhang.

 Joseph Henry Summer Fellowships